neburka-jakub/cpp-template-windows/readme.md

 ## Prerequisities
 - Windows OS.
-- Visual Studio with MSBuild and MSVC build tools installed.
+- Visual Studio with MSBuild and MSVC build tools installed. (`msbuild.exe` should be in PATH)
 - Visual Studio Code installed.

 ## How to use it.